-Landmarks Preservation Commission October 19, 1999, Designation List 310 LP-2042
+Landmarks Preservation Commission October 19, 1999, Designation List 310 LP-2043

-130 West 57th Street Studio Building, 130 West 57th Street, (aka 126-132 West 57th Street), Manhattan.
+140 West 57th Street Studio Building, (The Beaufort) 140 West 57th Street, (aka 134-140 West 57th Street), Manhattan.
 Built, 1907-08, Pollard & Steinam, architects.

-Landmark Site: Borough of Manhattan Tax Map Block 1009, Lot 46.
+Landmark Site: Borough of Manhattan Tax Map Block 1009, Lot 50.

-On July 13, 1999, the Landmarks Preservation Commission held a public hearing on the proposed designation as a Landmark of the 130 West 57th Street Studio Building and the proposed designation of the related Landmark Site (Item No. 2).
+On July 13, 1999, the Landmarks Preservation Commission held a public hearing on the proposed designation as a Landmark of the 140 West 57th Street Studio Building and the proposed designation of the related Landmark Site (Item No. 3).
 The hearing had been duly advertised in accordance with the provisions of law.
-There were six speakers in support of designation, including the owner of the building, representatives of the Landmarks Conservancy, the Society for the Architecture of the City, and the Historic Districts Council.
+There were five speakers in support of designation, including a representative of the owner of the building, as well as representatives of the Landmarks Conservancy, the Society for the Architecture of the City, and the Historic Districts Council.
 There were no speakers in opposition to designation.
 In addition, the Commission has received letters from Assemblyman Richard N. Gottfried and from Community Board 5 in support of designation.